cmndrsp0ck/ha-standard-deploy/README.md

 Let's get Terraform ready to deploy.
 We're going to be using **terraform.tfvars** to store values required such as API key, project name, SSH data, the number of backend nodes you want, etc. The sample file **terraform.tfvars.sample** has been supplied, just remember to remove the appended _.sample_.
 Once you have your all of the variables set, Terraform should be able to authenticate and deploy your Droplets.

 Next we need to get Ansible set up by heading over to **group\_vars/all**.
-You can start by renaming **group\_vars/all/load\_balancer.sample** as **group\_vars/all/load\_balancer** and uncomment **do\_token** and **lb\_auth\_token** inside the file.
+You can now create a file (any name will do. e.g. *vault*).
+Declare your **vault_** variables in this file.

 We're going to be using ansible-vault to securely store your API key.
-At this point you should already be in **group\_vars/all**, so you can now execute the following command, or something similar, in your terminal.
+In terminal, head over to **group\_vars/all**, and execute the following command.

-    $ ansible-vault create keys
+    $ ansible-vault create vault

 You will now be able to edit the file and set the values.
 The file should look something like this:

     ---
     vault_do_token: umvkl89wsxwuuz4a1nyzap5rsyk4un9fza5qokd7nzrn42owfclv8gdqk3k5gzqlz
-    vault_lb_auth_key: 0dgivsxomvb80sx3uvd6u42j3920pbvveik007ec8
+    vault_ha_auth_key: 0dgivsxomvb80sx3uvd6u42j3920pbvveik007ec8

-If needed, you can always go back in and edit the file by simply executing `$ ansible-vault create keys`.
+If needed, you can always go back in and edit the file by simply executing `$ ansible-vault edit vault`.
 To prevent having to enter in `--ask-vault-pass` every time you execute your playbook, we'll set up your password file and store that outside of the repo.
 You can do so by running the following command.

     $ echo 'password' > ~/.vaultpass.txt

+And set `vault_password_file = ~/.vaultpass.txt` in your ansible.cfg file.

 Okay, now everything should be set up and you're ready to start provisioning and configuring your Droplets.